 Strategies for Success

-A suppository, called Muse , can be inserted into the urethra (the opening that urine runs through when flowing out the penis) prior to sexual relations.
+A suppository, called Muse , can be inserted into the urethra (the opening that urine runs through when flowing out the penis) prior to sex.
 It dilates the blood vessels in the penis, making it erect.
 You must urinate prior to inserting the suppository to lubricate the urethra.
 If the suppository causes your partner to experience vaginal burning, a condom can be worn.

 The vacuum (Encore, Pos-T-Vac, Osbon) is applied to the penis and creates suction that draws blood into the penis, making it erect.
 A band is then placed at the base of the penis to help keep the erection.
 The band should not be used for more than 30 minutes at a time.